House panel to hold key impeachment vote, after day of all-out sparring and intrigue

 Democrats had floated the idea of formally accusing Trump of bribery, after focus groups suggested voters would like that term more.
 But, the idea fell out of favor after news of the focus group leaked, and analysts pointed out that Trump's conduct didn't seem to constitute bribery.

-Later in the day, Gohmert argued that the Trump administration ultimately provided lethal aid to Ukraine, unlike former President Barack Obama, who also withheld military aid to Ukraine and "just let people die over there" by providing only nonlethal assistance.
+Later in the day, Gohmert observed that the Trump administration ultimately provided lethal aid to Ukraine, unlike former President Barack Obama, who also withheld military aid to Ukraine and "just let people die over there" by providing only nonlethal assistance.

-And, Gohmert objected to the "obstruction of Congress" article as "tyrannical," saying it violated separation-of-powers principles for Congress to impeach the president whenever he failed to cooperate fully with their investigations.
+Gohmert went on to object to the "obstruction of Congress" article of impeachment as "tyrannical," saying it violated separation-of-powers principles for Congress to impeach the president whenever he failed to cooperate fully with their investigations.

 Under Obama, the White House repeatedly refused Republicans' document requests concerning the "Fast and Furious" gunrunning scandal, leading Congress to hold then-Attorney General Eric Holder in contempt.
+No impeachment proceedings were commenced.

 'COUP HAS STARTED,' UKRAINE WHISTLEBLOWER'S LAWYER WROTE IN 2017, VOWING TO IMPEACH TRUMP